Yes, Potato Day 2017 falls on Saturday, August 19, although if you're like us, you'll try and make every day Potato Day!

 So we all know that the Irish love the humble spud!
-Bake it, boil it mash it – we’ll eat potatoes with almost any meal so it’s no surprise that this National Potato Day (that’s right a whole day to celebrate the spud in Ireland; US Potato Day is August 19) we put together some old and some pretty nifty and innovative potato recipes.
+Bake it, boil it mash it – we’ll eat potato recipes with almost any meal so it’s no surprise that this National Potato Day (that’s right a whole day to celebrate the spud in the US; Irish Potato Day is October 7) we put together some old and some pretty nifty and innovative potato recipes.

-For all the potato loving Irish in your life here’s a list of recipes:
+For all the spud-loving Irish in your life here’s a list of potato recipes:

 So our advice this Potato Day is to try out a new potato recipe.

 Here’s a brand new one from Hampton Creeks, Just Recipes:

 3 pounds medium red potatoes, chopped into 1 1/4-inch pieces